-Deadline for Certificate in Policy Issues on Work and Pay final fall admission: August 17 (note: this has been extended from August 1)
+Deadline for Certificate in Policy Issues on Work and Pay final fall admission: August 15, 2021

 The Policy Issues on Work and Pay Certificate provides professionals in the public, private, and nonprofit sectors with insight and ability to better understand and evaluate federal, state, and local policies that affect the employment relationship.